getsentry/sentry-docs/docs/platforms/unreal/installation/installation-recommendations.md

 2. Download a pre-built SDK that you install (e.g. from a [GitHub Releases page](https://github.com/getsentry/sentry-unreal/releases))
 3. Clone and build the SDK yourself and install

-Being [Fair Source](https://fair.io/), Sentry offers all three for you to be able to get the insights only Sentry can provide.
+Sentry offers all three for you to be able to get the insights only Sentry can provide.
 However, each has it's own limitations.

 ### Overview of SDK Versions